yuydu/data-project/Doodle Recognition/README.md

 In Gradient Boosted Decision Tree, two basic tuning parameters are the number of iterations and the sizes of each of the constituent trees, which in our function correspond to 'n\_estimators' and 'max\_depth'.

-* Loss function: Referring to book The Elements of Statistical Learning, for Classification cases, the common loss function should be `Deviance'.
+* Loss function: Referring to book The Elements of Statistical Learning, for Classification cases, the common loss function should be 'Deviance'.

 * n\_estimators (iterations) are selected to be 100, 300, 500 or 1000.
 Even though Gradient boosting is fairly robust to over-fitting, we still used 100 as a candidate to reduce the probability of over-fitting.
 Also we set the iteration to stop while there is no change in continuous 30 times.